dy/sprae/r&d.md

     + `js-scope` makes sense
     + can be used without data, just to indicate a separate scope
     + on par with petit-vue
+    + allows sprae.auto to init only :scope parts
     - scope attribute is used for th
       ~ rare, but can be set via `:={scope:'xyz'}`
     - :scope/@scope is used in CSS